 If Privacy Shield is suspended, there will be a lot less choice for EU Data Controllers and Processors about who they can (easily) share data with.
-If EU organisations can no longer transfer personal data on EU residents to organisations based within the world’s largest economy (aside from where specific individual arrangements have been made), then a significant void will be created in the market.
+If EU organisations can no longer The movement of data from one place to another, this could be, for example, from one data controller to another, or from one jurisdiction to another.... personal data on EU residents to organisations based within the world’s largest economy (aside from where specific individual arrangements have been made), then a significant void will be created in the market.

-Data transfers will still be possible, but just far more complex, as organisations will be required to conduct individual assessments of adequacy and confirm the presence of ‘appropriate safeguards’, and will require more strictly worded data sharing agreements that include Binding Corporate Rules (BCRs) or EU model contract clauses (SCCs).
+Data transfers will still be possible, but just far more complex, as organisations will be required to conduct individual assessments of adequacy and confirm the presence of ‘appropriate safeguards’, and will require more strictly worded data sharing agreements that include A series of data protection policies adhered to by companies established in the EU allowing for transfers of personal data outside the EU within a group of undertakings or enterprises....
+(BCRs) or EU model contract clauses (SCCs).

 2. Increased costs>

 Even if any suspension were only temporary, with the US all but excluded from processing EU data, it means there will be significantly less choice and inevitably prices will rise as demand outstrips supply elsewhere.
 Those that have no choice but to continue with data transfers will have to carry out more stringent checks and put in place specific agreements, much as they must do now when transferring personal data to other countries not deemed ‘adequate’ by the EU.